 9. Ombre Bob

-The base of this style is the concept of the bob being dyed a sexy, silvery brown.
+The base of this style is a bob dyed a sexy, silvery brown.
 Then, the ombre is applied.
 The effect is like a peacock tail; applied only at bangs and front layers, the teal and purple ombre create a gorgeous face-framing style.

 10. Dip Dye Ombre

-Okay, so ombre was originally called “dip dye” as color was placed towards the ends of hair.
-This pink-purple ombre has the painterly effect that does make it look as if sections were dipped in paint.
+Okay, so ombre was originally called “dip dye” as the color was placed towards the ends of hair.
+This pink-purple ombre has a painterly effect that does make it look as if sections were dipped in paint.

 11. Pastel Purple Ombre on Platinum

 Platinum on its own is stellar; adding pastel purple ombre hues is like creating your own galaxy.
 Shift from white blonde to purple and pink for a super cool galaxy-inspired look.

 There’s something inherently cool when you match non-complementary colors together, like ombre purple hair on the ends, and dark teal on top.

 13. Pale Blue and Pale Purple Ombre